-As stated above, in response to the emerging COVID-19 pandemic in March 2020, after SIH Anti-Corona Guarantee scheme 1, SIH also prepared a SIH Anti-Corona Guarantee financial instrument consisting of SIHAZ 2a and SIHAZ 2b.
+As stated above, in response to the emerging COVID-19 pandemic in March 2020, after SIH Anti-corona Guarantee scheme 1, SIH also prepared a SIH Anti-corona Guarantee financial instrument 2 consisting of SIHAZ 2a and SIHAZ 2b.
 NDF I. became the manager of the latter.
 Similar to its "counterpart", SIHAZ 2b consists of guarantees for Slovak banks by which NDF I. assumes 90% of the credit risk arising from new loans.
 This instrument aims to help SMEs and large companies overcome difficulties caused by the pandemic while retaining employment.
 The financial instrument is funded from state financial assets.

-Similar to SIHAZ 2a, 11 Slovak banks were contracted under this scheme during 2020.
-The banks supported 1 705 companies and granted loans totalling EUR 179.6 million, of which almost EUR 160.6 million was drawn by the end of 2020.
+Similar to SIHAZ 2a, 11 Slovak banks were contracted under this scheme as at 31 December 2021.
+The banks supported 4 051 companies and granted loans totalling EUR 402.8 million, of which almost EUR 392.6 million was drawn by the end of 2021.
 See Part 3 for more detailed information about common features of the SIHAZ 2a and 2b schemes.